 - Analyzing and overseeing key components of a business unit

 - Working effectively both individually and as part of a team

 A business administration degree doesn’t constrict you to an office setting, either.
 You can find professionals with business administration backgrounds working in hospitals, hotels, on construction sites or in the arts, to name a few.

 What Types of Jobs Can You Get with a Business Administration Degree?

 Earning a degree in business administration can pay off, according to the U.S. Bureau of Labor Statistics (BLS).
-BLS reports employment in business and financial operations occupations are projected to grow 8% from 2020 to 2030.
-In addition, the median annual salary for those employed in business and financial occupations in 2020 was $72,250—much higher than the median salary for all occupations of $41,950.
+BLS reports employment in business and financial operations occupations are projected to grow 7% from 2021 to 2031.
+In addition, the median annual salary for those employed in business and financial occupations in 2021 was $76,570—much higher than the median salary for all occupations of $45,760.

 Here are a few popular jobs you might consider with an undergraduate degree in business administration.

-- Health Services Manager: If you pursue a concentration in healthcare administration, you may be prepared for a medical and health services manager role.
+- Health Services Manager: If you pursue a concentration in healthcare administration, you may be prepared for a role in one of the top medical careers, including medical and health services manager.
 Individuals in these roles may manage an entire facility, a specific clinical area or department, or a medical practice on behalf of a group of health care providers.
-According to the BLS, medical and health services managers earned a median salary of $104,280 in 2020.
-The job is projected to grow 32% through 2030 – much faster than the national average for all occupations.
+According to the BLS, medical and health services managers earned a median salary of $101,340 in 2021.
+The job is projected to grow 28% through 2031 – much faster than the national average for all occupations.

 If you wonder what the career potential is with a business administration degree, consider this: Several of the top undergraduate majors in demand by employers were business majors, according to results of a recent survey published by the National Association of Colleges and Employers (NACE).
 Of those majors, business administration/management ranked among the top five, with 54.5% of employers intending to hire from that educational background.